 But there is good news.
 Periodontal disease is treatable, and in many cases, when caught early, it’s reversible.
 With modern technology and advanced periodontal therapy, including dental lasers, ultrasonic scalers and antibiotics, treatment is more gentle, comfortable and effective than ever before.

-It’s easy to keep periodontal disease at bay; simply visit the Memphis dental office of Avery and Meadows for your regular check-ups and cleanings.
+It’s easy to keep periodontal disease at bay; simply visit the Memphis dental office of Walnut Grove Dental Group for your regular check-ups and cleanings.
 Brush and floss daily at home and use an oral irrigator.

 Don’t risk your smile.
 Or your health.
 Come see us soon!